Trump administration requests $18 billion for border wall

 Trump has pressured Democrats in Congress to approve the funding in exchange for allowing undocumented immigrants who were brought to the United States as children, and who had been protected by the Obama-era program known as DACA, to remain.

-Democratic Sen. Dick Durbin of Illinois, the minority whip, called the $18 billion request "outrageous."
+Sen. Dick Durbin, D-Ill., the minority whip, called the $18 billion request "outrageous."

 "President Trump has said he may need a good government shutdown to get his wall.
 With this demand, he seems to be heading in that direction," Durbin said in a statement.
-He said that the administration was undercutting bipartisan efforts on a solution to the predicament of those protected by DACA with the $18 billion request and other immigration demands.
+He said that the administration was undercutting bipartisan efforts to help those protected by DACA with the $18 billion request and other immigration demands.

 The congressional source told NBC News that the $18 billion request is not likely to be dealt with in upcoming funding discussions.